xyroton/xyroton.github.io/src/blog/dactyl_manuform.md

 Though that problem could be evaded by simply picking a different thumb cluster to begin with, or by changing the thumb key positions manually in the configurator.
 More about that later.

 ## Tenting
 Means your keyboard is not sitting flat on the table.
-Instead each keyboard half is slightly elevated, allowing you to type with you hands in a slightly outward rotated position.
+Instead each keyboard half is slightly elevated on the inside, allowing you to type with your hands in a slightly outward rotated position.
 This is also the natural resting positions of your hands which you can check by standing up straight and letting your arms hang relaxed on the side.
 As you will observe, your palms will not face fully backwards.
+There are a few different ways to achieve tenting.
+The cheapest way is to placing books under the inside of each half.
+More Luxurious ways are using stands with mag safe mounting you Keyboard half's on those and tilting it or even using clamps for meant for cameras.
+The community is fairly creative here.

+The Dactyl-Manuform however comes with some degree of tenting already build in, which you also can adjust to your liking when designing you own case.

+# Build
+Creating a Dactyl-Manuform is a very labor intensive undertaking when compared to keyboards that are build using PCB as a base, such as the Ferris Sweep.
+Therefore it is important to determine for yourself if the effort is worth it.
+If not there are plenty of sellers on AliExpress or Etsy who offer prebuilt ones.

+## Case Creation
+It is possible to find ready to go Dactyl-Manuform cases on any of the big 3D Model sharing Platforms such as Printables or Makerworld.
+But using these ready to go models does not align with the spirit of the Dactyl-Manuform.
+The Dactyl-Manuform features a parametric design, which means one can change parameters around to change certain design aspects of it such as, tenting angle, keywell curvature or thumb cluster layout.
+You do this by utilizing one of the specic Dactyl-Manuform configurators.